 Skip to main content

 Integrations give your scripts access to the tools you already use.
 Script.it connects to 600+ apps — including Slack, Gmail, Notion, HubSpot, Airtable, Google Sheets, Linear, Jira, and Shopify.
-Once you connect a tool, every script you build can read from and write to it without any extra configuration.
+You can also create custom integrations for REST APIs that are not in the built-in catalog.

 What integrations are